C-SHAP for time series: An approach to high-level temporal explanations: Conceptualisation

-The SHAP value $\phi_i$ for feature $g_i$ is calculated as a weighted average, over all coalitions, of the difference in model output when $g_i$ is either included or excluded in the coalition~\cite{lundberg_unified_2017}:
+The SHAP value $\phi_i$ for feature $g_i$ is calculated as a weighted average, over all coalitions, of the difference in model output when $g_i$ is either included or excluded in the coalition~\citep{lundberg_unified_2017}:

-Previous methods applying SHAP to time series consider features $g_i$ to be data points or subsequences~\cite{bento_timeshap_2021,el_interpreting_2019,nayebi_windowshap_2023}.
-In this paper, we follow Sun et al.~\cite{sun_explain_2024} and instead consider a set of high-level concepts $C$ as features, i.e. $G = C$.
+Previous methods applying SHAP to time series consider features $g_i$ to be data points or subsequences~\citep{bento_timeshap_2021,nayebi_windowshap_2023}.
+For C-SHAP we follow \cite{sun_explain_2024} and consider a set of high-level concepts $C$ as features, i.e. $G = C$.

-We define a concept $c_i$ as a feature of a higher-level of abstraction than input features~\cite{goyal_explaining_2020}.
-Define $C = \left\{c_1, c_2, ..., c_m\right\}$ to be a set of concepts, with coalition $S$ defined to be a subset of concepts, i.e. $S \subseteq C$.
-Furthermore, $\textbf{z}_S$ denotes the masked model input given $S$.
-From~(\ref{eq:shap}), it follows that the SHAP values $\phi_i$ for concept $c_i$ are given by:
+We define a concept $c_i$ as a feature of a higher level of abstraction than input features~\citep{goyal_explaining_2020}.
+Furthermore, we define $C = \left\{c_1, c_2,\cdots, c_m\right\}$ to be a set of concepts.
+Consequently, coalition $S$ is a subset of concepts, i.e. $S \subseteq C$.
+Then, we can adapt (\ref{eq:shap}) by substituting $G = C$, and it follows that the SHAP values $\phi_i$ for concept $c_i$ are given by:

-Note, that while this article will only consider univariate time series, the above definition is applicable to any data for which a set of concepts can be defined.
+Note that since we follow (\ref{eq:shap}), the properties of local accuracy, missingness and consistency~\citep{lundberg_unified_2017} are satisfied.

-To implement C-SHAP, two algorithms are needed: a method for concept construction to obtain the set of concepts $C$ and a masking algorithm suitable for these concepts.
-The masking algorithm is needed to obtain the masked input $\textbf{z}_S$.
-Features are masked by setting them to an uninformative value.
-Point-based attribution methods mask features by changing the values of specific points~\cite{bento_timeshap_2021,el_interpreting_2019,nayebi_windowshap_2023}.
-C-SHAP masks features by transforming concepts.
-As a result, the global series may be transformed.
-This will be illustrated in Section~\ref{sec:component_masking}.
+To obtain the SHAP values for C-SHAP using (\ref{eq:conceptbshap}), we need a concept construction algorithm to obtain the set of concepts $C$ and we need a concept masking algorithm to obtain the masked model output $f_\mathbf{y}(\mathbf{z}_{S})$.
+For SHAP, features are masked by setting them to an uninformative value.
+Point-based attribution methods mask features by changing the values of specific points or segments~\citep{bento_timeshap_2021,nayebi_windowshap_2023}.
+C-SHAP instead masks concepts $c_i$.

+For C-SHAP we consider two types of models that can be trained, concept-agnostic and concept-informed models, see Figure~\ref{fig:cshap_approaches}.
+A concept-agnostic model is trained using the raw model input $\mathbf{y}(t)$.
+A concept-informed model is trained directly on the concepts $C$, where each concept is passed to an input channel of the model.
+As will be discussed in the next section, the model type affects the concept masking.